-    Exercise 1.3, Page number 6 – Solution of 4 Questions
+Exercise 1.3, Page number 6 – Solutions of 4 Questions

-Exercise 1.4, Page number 9 – Solution of 4 Questions
+Exercise 1.4, Page number 9 – Solutions of 4 Questions

-Exercise 1.5, Page number 10 – Solution of 5 Questions
+Exercise 1.5, Page number 10 – Solutions of 5 Questions

-Chapter Exercise, Page number 12 – Solution of 9 Questions
+Chapter Exercise, Page number 12 – Solutions of 9 Questions

 Key Features of NCERT Solutions for Class 9 Science Chapter 1 – Matter in Our Surroundings